 Home builders and contractors

 Interior designers sometimes use a home’s existing visualizations as a framework when they plan layouts and decor.
-They may also craft their own visualizations to show clients a preview of how their styling will look when complete.
+They may also craft their own architectural rendering to show clients how their space will look when complete.

 People who need to craft imagery for their design projects are increasingly choosing to do that in 3D.
 With home design platforms like Cedreo, it’s easy to create 3D visualizations that help clients understand how the finished project will look.